 Encouraging Communication Through Mutual Respect

-Created by statute in 2007, the state Office of Alternative Dispute Prevention and Resolution promotes the use of alternative dispute resolution (ADR) by and within state governmental agencies as an efficient way to save money and conserve resources.
+Created by statute in 2007, the state Office of Alternative Dispute Prevention and Resolution promotes the use of alternative dispute resolution (ADR) by and within state governmental agencies as an efficient way to improve workplace relationships, save money and conserve state resources.

-Mediation is a voluntary and confidential process in which neutral third party mediators help individuals communicate more productively to prevent or resolve problems altogether.
+Mediation is a voluntary and confidential process in which neutral third parties help individuals communicate more productively to prevent or resolve problems.
 Our office coordinates a network of skilled and experienced mediators to respond to requests for direct assistance, as well as forms and guidelines for mediation participants.
-Click here to read answers to some frequently asked questions.

 Presentations & Training

 Our office conducts outreach and public education presentations on how to access services, as well as training on a number of ADR topics.
-Click here to read more about training.
-Other
+Upcoming Training Events

-Our office is available to consult on ADR program design and policy development, and can assist and support other state dispute resolution efforts.
+We are available to consult on ADR program design, resources and other alternative dispute resolution efforts.